Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 The following are some options offered to buyers as samples to give them a sense of what they might be able to afford within their budget.

-Please note that GIA does not assign cut grades for fancy cut stones; paying attention to the diamond depth, table, and length-to-width ratio is important.
+Please note that GIA does not assign cut grades for fancy-cut stones; it is important to pay attention to the diamond depth, table, and length-to-width ratio.

-The price estimates below are for a cushion cut diamond with a depth of 61-68% (excellent range), a table of 61-69% (excellent range), and 1-1.05 for length-to-width ratio for square stone or 1.16-1.22 for a rectangular cushion cut.
+The price estimates below are for a cushion cut diamond with a depth of 61-68% (excellent range), a table of 61-69% (excellent range), and a length-to-width ratio of 1-1.05 for a square stone or 1.16-1.22 for a rectangular cushion cut.
 Additionally, the stone must have none to very small culet and thin to slightly thick or very thin to slightly thick girdle, which is in the excellent range.

 Option 1: $8,000